 Ph.D.
 University of California at Santa Cruz

-He has appeared on Good Morning America, CNN, NPR, BBC, and other venues to promote his books.
+He has appeared on Good Morning America, CNN, NPR, BBC, and other venues to promote his books, which have been translated into French, Italian, Spanish, Portuguese, Chinese, Vietnamese, and Japanese editions.
+He has worked as a film consultant for Columbia Pictures, Focus Features, Working Title, and the BBC.
 He is the author of numerous articles for Wired, The New York Times, The New Yorker, Smithsonian, Discover, and other magazines.

 He has taught literature and history at Hamilton College and the University of California and is former director of the Hamilton in New York City Program on "Media in the Digital Age."
 Professor of English at the University at Albany, State University of New York, Mr. Bass lives in New York and Paris with his wife and three children.